percona/pmm-doc/docs/dbaas/manage-dbaas_clusters/add_cluster.md

-# Create a kubernetes cluster
+# Add a DB cluster

 Dbaas is...